daud-cse/AICodeReviewer/README.md

 1. Check existing issues in the repository
 2. Create a new issue with detailed information
 3. Contact the maintainers directly

+## 🔒 Security Notes

+- **Never commit API keys or tokens to version control**
+- The `appsettings.json` file contains only placeholder values
+- Use `appsettings.Development.json` (ignored by git) for local development
+- Consider using environment variables or user secrets for production deployments
+- Regularly rotate your GitHub personal access tokens and OpenAI API keys

 ---